cdepage/zerodep/README.md

 # @zerodep

-A monorepo of zero-dependency capabilities.
+A monorepo of zero-dependency, utility-focused capabilities for both Node and browser environments.

 ## Table of Contents